iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 ![Minikube container](/articles/streamlining-deployment-and-scaling/Minikube-start.png)

-now let's initialize our helm charts for this project:
+now let's initialize our helm charts for this project, navigate to the root folder in our project and :

 ```shell
 helm create ./helm/demo-chart